Typhoon2000 (T2K) NEWS (Sunday August 05, 2012):

 T2K StormTracks (for Public): Google Map (Flash) | GIF

-HAIKUI (12W) is expected to move WNW to NW-ward during the next 24 to 48 hours...recurving sharply to the NE after 48 hours.
-Its general motion will remain slow during the next couple of days.
-On the forecast track, the core of HAIKUI will continue to move across the East China Sea today until Wednesday morning...and will make landfall over Zhejiang Province in Southeastern China, just south of the city of Ningbo by Wednesday afternoon.
+HAIKUI (12W) is expected to move Westward during the next 24 hours...turning WNW to NW-ward throughout the forecast period.
+Its general motion is forecast to slow down during the next couple of days.
+On the forecast track, the core of HAIKUI will be moving into the East China Sea today until Tuesday...and will make landfall over Zhejiang Province in Southeastern China by early Wednesday morning.

-Tropical Storm Force Winds (62-100 km/hr) extend outward up to 185 kilometers (100 nautical miles) from the center.
-HAIKUI is a large-sized tropical cyclone with a diameter of 665 kilometers (360 nautical miles) across.
+Tropical Storm Force Winds (62-100 km/hr) extend outward up to 160 kilometers (85 nautical miles) from the center.
+HAIKUI is a very large-sized tropical cyclone with a diameter of 870 kilometers (470 nautical miles) across.

-The following is the summary of the 2-day forecast outlook on this system:
+The following is the summary of the 3-day forecast outlook on this system:

 *Please be reminded that the Forecast Outlook changes every 6 hours, and the Day 3 Forecast Track have an average error of 250 km...while the wind speed forecast error, averages 35 kph per day.
 Therefore, a turn to the left or right of its future track and changes in its wind speed must be anticipated from time to time.

 Below is the summary of the storm's parts and its hazards affecting specific areas:

 INNER RAINBANDS - over water (East China Sea)...not affecting any land areas.
 Tropical Storm Conditions with Tropical Storm Force Winds (62-100 kph) will be expected along these bands.